 One of the highlights of the whole piece is a love narrative for Alice and the Knave of Hearts and they dance a tender pas de deux at the close of Act Two.

-Tickets start at £49 and the Royal Opera House is at the heart of Covent Garden and is easy to reach for those staying in luxury hotels in London.
+Tickets start at £49 and the Royal Opera House is at the heart of Covent Garden and is easy to reach for those staying in Montcalm Hotels London.